-At first, we looked at some Cabo villas as we fancied having a little home from home rather than staying in a hotel, especially as we had children with us.
-There were some amazing options but we felt guilty for ignoring the advice of a close friend who recommended a place they had stayed to us.
-Maybe next time we’ll choose a villa but this time we decided to stay at Pueblo Bonito Sunset Beach in Cabo San Lucas, which is a family-friendly beachside resort with the option to be all-inclusive.
-Surely it must be on the list of best all-inclusive resorts in Cabo San Lucas for families because it really was fantastic.
+We decided to stay at Pueblo Bonito Sunset Beach in Cabo San Lucas, which is a family-friendly beachside resort with the option to be all-inclusive.
 We were treated to the Executive Suite in one of the buildings closest to the ocean, so the sound of waves crashing was constant and calming.
-All the rooms actually have ocean views since the resort is perched atop a cliff facing the Pacific Ocean.
+All the rooms actually have ocean views since the resort is perched on top of a cliff facing the Pacific Ocean.

 The beach isn’t for swimming, but the reservable cabanas and many pools make up for it.
 We spent one of the days in a cabana, which features food and drink service directly on the beach.
 You have the option to rest under the shade or play right outside the cabana.
 Bring lots of sunscreen and beach toys for the kids if you plan on reserving one!